Cyclone1070/docsreader/src/tailwind/markdown/docs/font-stretch.md

 ### [Using percentages](#using-percentages)

 Use `font-stretch-<percentage>` utilities like `font-stretch-50%` and `font-stretch-125%` to set the width of a font face using a percentage:

-font-stretch-50%

-The quick brown fox jumps over the lazy dog.

-font-stretch-100%

-The quick brown fox jumps over the lazy dog.

-font-stretch-150%

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="font-stretch-50%">The quick brown fox...</p><p class="font-stretch-100%">The quick brown fox...</p><p class="font-stretch-150%">The quick brown fox...</p>